RealDeHess/CommunityBeastmen/README.md

 To install, simply subscribe to the steam version of the mod [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3476784883):

 Congratulations, you've installed the basic version of the mod which already includes custom units, battles, buildings, resources, animations, missions, custom lords and heroes, a mercenary system and much more.
 Most people refine the experience by adding a few more mods.
 Below you will find my basic load order that I ususally play with.
+This gets you the maximum amount of animations.

 ![My Image](https://drive.google.com/uc?export=view&id=1rV5Kskt3HGQz8MagM7YPcj-XhNUitwSV)